-Moreover, an optical map reveals a cavity in the southern part between the arms \citep{Galaz2015}.
-This cavity could be due to feedback from star formation, as the HI map shows a nearby asymmetric substructure \citep{Lelli2010}, or the action of supernova-driven winds expelling gas, similar to phenomena observed in other galaxies such as the Hoag galaxy \citep{Bannikova2018}, the Fireworks galaxy \citep{Blair2019}, NGC~1300 \citep{Maeda2022}, or the gLSBG UGC1382 \citep{Saburova2021}.
-A northern warp in the HI disk shows nonaxisymmetry, possible due to the accretion of a paired system of two gas-rich satellite galaxies.
-This can be evidence of ongoing interaction \citep{Saha2021}.
+Moreover, an optical map has revealed a cavity in the southern part \cRB{of Malin 1}, between the arms \citep{Galaz2015}.
+This cavity could be due to feedback from star formation, as the \HI{} map shows a nearby asymmetric substructure \citep{Lelli2010}, or the action of supernova-driven winds expelling gas, similar to phenomena observed in other galaxies such as the Hoag galaxy \citep{Bannikova2018}, the Fireworks galaxy \citep{Blair2019}, NGC~1300 \citep{Maeda2022}, or the gLSBG UGC 1382 \citep{Saburova2022aems.conf..395S}.
+A northern warp in the \HI{} disc shows axis asymmetry, possibly due to the accretion of a paired system of two gas-rich satellite galaxies.
+This \cRB{could} be evidence of ongoing interaction \citep{Saha2021}.

-Studies reveal that Malin~1 interacts with at least two companion galaxies, identified as Malin~1B and \mbox{exo-Malin~1} \citep{Reshetnikov2010, Galaz2015}.
-In addition, Malin~1A is part of the Malin~1 system and, together with Malin~1B, they are classified as compact ellipticals (cE) \citep{Saburova2021}.
-A recent study by \citet{Junais2024MUSEAttenuation} identified several $H\alpha$ regions, including Malin~1C, which is part of the Malin~1 galaxy and possibly an ultra-diffuse galaxy (UDG) interacting with the core galaxy \citep{Ji2021}.
-Malin~1C has possibly been stripped of gas and outlying stars by tidal interactions \citep{Kazantzidis2003}.

-Malin~1B and exo-Malin~1 are situated at distances of $14$~kpc and $350$~kpc, toward the southeast and northwest, respectively \citep{Reshetnikov2010}.
+Studies \cRB{have revealed} that Malin~1 interacts with at least two companion galaxies, identified as Malin~1B and the SDSS J123708.91+142253.2 \citep{Reshetnikov2010, Galaz2015} - the latter is also referred to as exo-Malin~1, a designation initially introduced by \citet{Bustos2024DDA....5540520B, Bustos2024IAUGA..32P2541B}, or eM1 for brevity. \cRB{Both galaxies} are associated satellite galaxies.
+In addition, Malin~1A is part of the Malin~1 system and, together with Malin~1B, is classified as a compact elliptical \citep{Saburova2022aems.conf..395S}.
+A recent study by \citet{Junais2024MUSEAttenuation} identified several ${\rm H\alpha}$ regions, including Malin~1C, which is part of the Malin~1 galaxy and may be an ultra-diffuse galaxy (UDG) that interacts with the core galaxy \citep{Ji2021}.
+Malin~1C has possibly been stripped of gas and outlying stars by tidal interactions \citep{Kazantzidis2004ASPC..327..155K}.
+Malin~1B and exo-Malin~1 are situated at distances of $14$~kpc and $350$~kpc \cRB{towards} the south-east and north-west, respectively \citep{Reshetnikov2010}.
+These objects, along with others, are illustrated in detail in Fig. \ref{Fig:Malin1EnvironmentIn}.

 According to \citet{Saha2021}, exo-Malin~1 may play a role in star formation within the central bar, while the accretion of Malin~1B could bolster star formation in the arms and bulge \citep{Saha2021}.
-As noted by \citet{Saburova2023} and \citet{Penarrubia2006}, extended discs in giant low surface brightness might develop through minor mergers involving gas-rich satellites, possibly applicable to exo-Malin~1, Malin~1B, Malin~1A, and Malin~1C.
+As noted by \citet{Saburova2023} and \citet{Penarrubia2006}, extended discs in gLSBGs could develop through minor mergers involving gas-rich satellites, \cRB{and this scenario is} possibly applicable to exo-Malin~1, Malin~1B, Malin~1A, and Malin~1C.

-Tidal stellar streams exemplify the continuous merging and accretion of galaxies, a key process in the formation of structure within the Universe \citep{Niederste2012}.